Texas Assault Rates and Assault Maps

 Home Security

-A crime occurs on average every 27 seconds in Texas.
+A assault occurs on average every 6 minutes in Texas.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Texas